TheDeanLab/navigate/docs/source/feature_container/feature_container_home.rst

 Creating Custom Features
 ----------------------------

-The ASLM Software allows you to build a custom feature that implements new functionality, or a new feature list that builds an intelligent acquisition workflow from existing features.
-This documentation explains how to create and load a customized feature list within the ASLM software.
+The Navigate Software allows you to build a custom feature that implements new functionality, or a new feature list that builds an intelligent acquisition workflow from existing features.
+This documentation explains how to create and load a customized feature list within the Navigate software.
 The first step is to create a Python function, and decorating it as a "FeatureList." .